cllunsford/aws-signing-proxy/README.md

 General:

- * `-target` - AWS service to send requests to
+ * `-target` - AWS service to send requests to.
+Required.
- * `-port` - Port for the proxy to LISTEN on (will forward to whatever port you specify in target)
+ * `-port` - Port for the proxy to LISTEN on (will forward to whatever port you specify in target), default: `8080`.
  * `-service` - The AWS service type you are sending to, default: `es`.
 This is required for the signing process.

 HTTP Connection Tuning: